 - In the early stages of torn meniscus rehabilitation simple range of motion can begin, but within the limits of pain.
 Knee flexion and extension with the aim of maintaining range of motion to the injured knee.

 - Isometric or static quadriceps exercises can begin.
 Double leg calf raises, hip abduction and extension and resistance band hamstring exercises can also be done on a daily basis.

 - If pain allows use an exercise cycle to maintain aerobic fitness.
 Aim to walk normally with full weight bearing on the injured leg.

 The aim of phase 2 is to eliminate swelling on the knee and achieve full, normal range of motion in the joint.

-Other exercises which can begin include step-ups hip bridges, hip abduction, and extension with resistance bands, single leg calf raises and wobble balance board drills.
-Continue with exercise cycling if it is not painful, walking normally without a limp and if possible light swimming but only very gently with the leg kick.
+- Continue with stationary cycling if it is not painful.
+Aim to walk normally, without a limp and if possible light swimming ,but only very gently with the leg kick.

 The aim of phase 3 of a meniscus tear rehabilitation program is to ensure full range of movement in the knee, regain normal strength with the ability to perform a full squat and start to return to running and normal training.

 - Treatment at this stage should be minimal.
 There should be no need to apply ice or wear a compression bandage for swelling.

 - Some athletes may feel more secure wearing a stabilizing or hinged knee brace to protect the joint when exercising.